 Can you believe there are only a few weeks of winter left?
 And that means only a few more weeks of low and slow Mondays.
 I may cry.
 My slow cooker and I have had some major bonding moments and I am scrambling to narrow down the dozens of recipes I still want to test out to only 4 more.

-Slow Cooker Chipotle Beef Burritos
+Slow Cooker Burritos

-- 2 onions minced
+- 2 onions, minced

 - 1/3 cup chili powder

-- 2 tbs vegetable oil
+- 2 tbsp vegetable oil

-- 6 garlic cloves minced
+- 6 garlic cloves, minced

-- 1 jalapeno stemmed, seeded, and minced
+- 1 jalapeno, stemmed, seeded, and minced

 - 1 tbs tomato paste